About The Boston Jazz Chronicles

 Quantity Discounts Available

 Do you represent a business, university or college, or special-interest organization?
-Quantity discounts are available on bulk purchases of Troy Street books for educational or gift purposes, or as premiums for increasing magazine subscriptions or renewals.
-Special books or book excerpts can also be created to fit specific needs.
+Quantity discounts are available on bulk purchases of Troy Street books for educational use, membership premiums, subscription offers, or gifts.
+We can also create special books or book excerpts to fit specific needs.
 For information, contact Troy Street Publishing, LLC, P.O.
 Box 477, Belmont, Massachusetts, 02478, or email firstname.lastname@example.org.

 Right-click this link to save a Boston Jazz Chronicles sell sheet as a PDF file.